elialm/ecgc-firmware/README.md

 - SPI debugging
 - Cartridge DMA

-# Directory structure

-The [Gen3Prototype](/Gen3Prototype) directory contains the firmware for the 3<sup>rd</sup> generation prototype.
-It currently has no planned changes, but I left it here as an archive.

-The [Gen4](/Gen4) directory has the firmware for the current cart iteration.

 # Development tools

 Lattice (manufacturer of used FPGA) has their own [Lattice Diamond Software](https://www.latticesemi.com/latticediamond)